aquatix/dammit.nl/content/posts/vim-reloaded.md

 [![vim with ctrl+p quick lookup](https://shuttereye.org/images/88/88a1a1a18185a8d0_2000-2000.png)](https://shuttereye.org/various/screenshots/20170519_vim_ctrlp.png/view/)

-## Ctags is missing
+## ctags is missing

 You need exuberant-ctags installed, otherwise there will be an error.
-You can do this with `sudo apt install exuberant-ctagsor` or `brew install ctags`.
+You can do this with `sudo apt install exuberant-ctags` or `brew install ctags`.

 ## Sanity checking of your projects